ChrisWhealy/geonames_hana/README.md

 ## API

-Once the server has started, it will accept non-modifying HTTP requests.
+The server accepts non-modifying HTTP requests.
 Query or read requests will be accepted, but update, delete or create requests will be rejected.

-When specifying field names in a query string, you can use either the camel-cased version of the property name seen in the returned JSON object, or you can use the convenience API name described [below](#user-content-alt-field-names).
+When specifying field names in a query string, you must use the camel-cased version of the property name seen in the returned JSON object, or you can use the convenience API name described [below](#user-content-alt-field-names).

 ### Query Requests